Keeper-Security/Commander/README.md

 ```

 ##### Persistent Login Flow
-Persistent Login allows users to login into Keeper without typing a password.
-In order to enable it user must register the device and turn on the persistent login.
-Once that's done the next time when user logs in to Keeper Commander he will
-be automatically login to the account.
-All settings to which account will be stored in `config.json` file.
+Persistent Login allows a user to login without typing a master password.
+In order to enable this feature, the user must register the device and turn on the persistent login setting.
+Once that's done the next time when user logs in, the session will be resumed and the user will be automatically logged in.
+Several tokens are stored in the `config.json` file in order to resume a session automatically.

 Steps to enable persistent login: